jwraffety/BidBotFinder/README.md

 # BidBotFinder #

-BidBotFinder is an end-to-end data pipeline which translates online ad marketplace data into serializable, actionable insights on certain user's likelihood of being bots.
-The primary purpose of this pipeline is to make advertisers' purchased ad-space more effective, by increasing the likelihood that their purchased ad-space is viewed by an actual human, potential customer, rather than a bot or program simply crawling webspace.
-Particular features of a potential ad-viewer are used to construct a TensorFlow model which generates a prediction on whether that ad-viewer has human or programmatic characteristics.
+BidBotFinder is an end-to-end data pipeline which translates online ad marketplace data into serializable, actionable insights on certain user's likelihood of making further purchases.
+The primary purpose of this pipeline is to make advertisers' purchased ad-space more effective by two methods: one, by increasing the likelihood that their purchased ad-space is viewed by an actual human, rather than a bot or program simply crawling webspace; and two, by predicting the likelihood that a given device will make another purchase based off of a TensorFlow model.

 # Pipeline 1 #